 Build

-The digital plant produces assessments, proofs, launch rooms, model lanes, agents, and operating packets.
+The digital plant produces assessments, first-build sprints, launch rooms, model lanes, agents, and operating guides.

 03

-Buyers receive artifacts they can inspect instead of abstract AI promises.
+Buyers receive working examples they can inspect instead of abstract AI promises.

 04